Thumperrr/PandoraBotIRC/README.md

 ####Dependencies
 - Requires SFML 2.0
-- Requires Boost 1.53.0 or greater.
+- Requires Boost 1.50.0 or greater.

 SFML must be built properly with the compiler you choose to build the project with.

 Boost must be in the default location on your system (somewhere CMake can find it -- /usr/local/lib or /opt/local/lib, etc.)

+- Tested working on OS x - clang 3.3
+- Tested working on Linux - gcc 4.7.2

 Usage
 =====